-Or clean your tarnished silverware with a drop of lemon essential oil on a rag.
+Or clean your tarnished silverware with a drop of lemon essential oil on a cloth.

-(For more about natural teeth whitening you may want to read 81 Uses For Coconut Oil.)
+For more about natural teeth whitening, see 81 Uses For Coconut Oil.

 Leave your comments below.
 I love hearing from you!

-Also, if you liked this article, you may enjoy reading:
+Also, if you liked this article, you’ll want to check out: